jtquisenberry/Win32_API_Hooking/README.md

-# Windows API Hooking and DLL Injection
+# Basic Windows API Hooking and DLL Injection

-This solution demonstrates Windows API hooking and DLL injection.
+This solution provides a basic example of Windows API hooking and DLL injection without a complex framework, such as Microsoft Detours.

 The solution consists of these projects:

 * injector
 * Monitor_DLL